johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 1. Reusing a `connection` if it exists or obtaining a new one.
 Note that since it depends on client library particulars to deal with obtaining a connection, it depends on the `connect()` method --xxx-- which we are responsible for implementing and will get to soon.
 2. Creating the Observable that is effectively the "wrapper" where we'll implement the strategy we [discussed above](#strategy-for-solving-the-multiplexing-challenge).

 Let's look at that Observable creation step for a moment.
-The first line `const callback = this.createObserver(observer)` is where we create our higher order *observable subscription function factory*.
-This gives us back an *observable subscription function* --xxx-- a unique one for this request --xxx-- which is what we'll stash away in our map.
+The first line `const callback = this.createObserver(observer)` is where we create our *handler factory* (the unique-per-request *observable subscription function factory*).
+Remember - this factory gives us back a unique *observable subscription function* for this request --xxx-- which is what we'll stash away in our map.

 The second line calls `publish()`, which is an abstract method on the superclass that we must implement.
-This is where we'll implement the details of our strategy.
+This is where we'll implement the custom details of our strategy.
 Let's tackle that next.
 Note that `send()` calls it with two parameters:
 * the arguments from the user-land `client.send()` call (e.g., if the user wrote `client.send('/get-customers', {}), the first argument would contain `{pattern: '/get-customers', data: {}}`).
 * the newly minted *observable subscription function factory*

 #### The `ClientFaye#publish()` Method

-This is where
+This is where it all comes together.
+Let's look at the whole method, then we'll break it down.

 ```typescript
 // nestjs-faye-transporter/src/requestor/clients/faye-client.ts
 protected publish(